pbo-dpb/PEAT--OEDP/public/note_en.md

 The components of personnel spending are (Source: IR0074):
 1. **Salaries and wages** – Include payments related to the salaries of civilian, military, and Royal Canadian Mounted Police (RCMP) personnel as defined by their collective agreements (includes continuing, part-time, seasonal, casual and student employment), and other salaries and wages.
-2. **Overtime and Bonus** – Includes civilian premium, holiday, overtime pay, and other allowances and benefits; the bilingual bonus; and Royal Canadian Mounted Police members overtime pay.
+2. **Overtime and Bonus** – Includes civilian premium, holiday, overtime pay, and other allowances and benefits; the bilingual bonus; and Royal Canadian Mounted Police members overtime pay and pay in lieu of leave.
 3. **Pension** – includes federal contributions to its’ defined benefit pension plans (public service, the Royal Canadian Mounted Police, and the Canadian Armed Forces).
 As well as federal contributions for the Public Service Death Benefit Account, the Canadian Forces Supplementary Death Benefit, the Retirement Compensation Arrangements Account, the Members of Parliament Retirement Allowance Account, the Canada and Quebec Pension Plans, and other pension payments and supplementary personnel costs including Judges Act.
 4. **Employment Insurance** - Employer contribution to Employment Insurance.
 5. **Other payments related to health and benefits:**